kylele3221/recipe-rating-prediction/index.md

 To assess fairness in our model’s predictions, we compared performance across two groups of recipes: **low calorie** (Group X) and **high calorie** (Group Y).

-- **Group X:** Recipes in the lowest 25% of calorie values (bottom quartile).
+- **Group X:** Recipes in the lowest 25% of calorie values.
-- **Group Y:** Recipes in the highest 25% of calorie values (top quartile).
+- **Group Y:** Recipes in the highest 25% of calorie values.

 **Evaluation Metric:**
-Mean Squared Error (MSE) for each group, computed as the average squared difference between predicted and actual average ratings.
+MSE for each group, computed as the average squared difference between predicted and actual average ratings.

 **Null Hypothesis :**
 The model has equal MSE for both low calorie and high calorie recipes